DBJDBJ/dbj.cond/man.md

 <a href="https://www.npmjs.com/package/fast-deep-equal">'fast-deep-equal'</a> comparator.

 Switchable deep/complex comparators are very powerfull dbj.cond feature.
-To avoid the foot-gun effect, please be sure to understand what is each one doing; plan how to use it and then test before puting it in production code.
+To avoid the "foot and gun" situation, please be sure to understand what is each one doing; plan how to use it and then test before puting it in production code.

-**Few examples**
+## Few examples

- Change the standard (strict equality) comparator to your own simple comparator:
+ How to change the standard (strict equality) comparator to your own simple comparator:
  ```javascript
 /*global dbj:true*/
 require('dbj.cond');